Skip to content

 Engineering Thesis

 Existing counter-UAS architectures were designed for different threats.
 Three assumptions that no longer hold for Class I: that threats are RF-controllable, that platform size grants sensor range, that cost parity is irrelevant.
-Intercepting an FPV drone with a five-figure guided missile doesn't solve the problem.
+Intercepting an FPV drone with a guided missile costing tens of thousands of euros doesn't solve the problem.
 It shifts it.

 Re-Definition

 What does it actually take to reliably stop Class I FPV drones at scale?
-A platform that operates physically on the same plane in close range.
+A platform that operates on the same physical plane at close range.
 Sensing without depth estimation.
 Guidance without black-box NN.
 An architecture follows.

 FOUR ARCHITECTURAL DECISIONS.

-Existing interceptor systems force drone hardware into missile-like geometries — to make classical guided-missile algorithms run on them.
+Existing interceptor systems force drone hardware into missile-like geometries — so classical guided-missile algorithms can run on them.
 We take the inverse path: our algorithm is built from the ground up around the X-frame geometry that makes offensive FPV drones so dangerous today.
 We harness their physical strengths — instantaneous thrust vectoring, hover capability, sub-second response against evasive targets — instead of engineering them away.

 Quad Architecture